jaclu/tmux-packet-loss/README.md

 ## Operation

 This plugin runs a background process using repeated runs of ping to determine % package loss.
 The loss level is calculated as a weighted average of the stored data points by default, making the latest checks stand out.

-### Termination on Tmux Exit
+### Termination of background monitor

+Unless `@packet-loss-run_disconnected` is `yes`, the background monitor terminates if no clients are connected.
+It will resume as soon as any client re-connects.

-The background process terminates if the tmux main process is no longer running.
+The background process monitors the tmux server pid, and terminates if the tmux server exits.

 ### ping issues